 Grade Interpretation Grade Pts.

-; Α Excellent/Superior Performance Level 4
+А Excellent/Superior Performance Level 4

 В Above Required Performance Level 3

-C Minimum Required Performance Level 2
+С Minimum Required Performance Level 2

 D Below Required Performance Level 1

-F P Failure to Meet Performance Requirements 0 NC
+F Failure to Meet Performance Requirements 0

-٢ Pass/Meets Required Performance Level (For use in a developmental course or a NC
+Р Pass/Meets Required Performance Level NC

+(For use in a developmental course or a

 specialized course and may be used, at the

 discretion of the college, for up to six credit

 hours in a program)

 IP In Progress (For use when a student has NC

 not had sufficient time to complete the

 course due to extended illness or other

-circumstances beyond the student's control.
+circumstances beyond the student's control. • •

-A grade of IP will be changed to a grade of F if
+A grade of IP will be changed to a grade of F 1†

-the student does not complete the course
+the student does not complete the course L.

-, requirements by a date specified by the fact
+requirements by a date specified by the fact lity

-11.4 member or within one year, whichever is less
+1.1.4 member or within one year, whichever is less 5.)

-l IM Incomplete-Military Leave (For use by studer who are called to active military service near
+• who are called to active military convice near its NC

-end of a term.
-A grade of IM will be changed
+who are called to active milliary service field the s

+grade of Wifthe student does not complete the

-grade of W if the student does not complete
+glade of will the student does not complete data

-course requirements within two years of the

-the IM grade was awarded.)
+the IM grade was awarded) Uale

-) W Withdrawal NC
+۱۸/ Withdrawal NC

-, CR Credit (represents credit for courses that NC
+C P Credit (represents credit for courses that NC

-are accepted toward program completion
+CN are accepted toward program completion NC

-and graduation as a result of transfer from other institutions or programs, advanced standing evaluation, credit by examination, articulation agreements, or other validations of course-required knowledge and skills)
+and graduation as a result of transfer from

+other institutions or programs, advanced

+standing evaluation credit by examination

+articulation agreements or other validations

-or course-required knowledge and skills)
+of course-required knowledge and skills)

 AUD Audit of Course NC

-S Satisfactory (for use in Continuing NC
+ς Satisfactory (for use in Continuing NC

-Education courses and programs)
+5 Education courses and programs) inc.

 UN Unsatisfactory (for use in Continuing NC

-Education courses and programs)
+on Education courses and programs) i i c

-Χ No Grade Assigned NC
+Х No Grade Assigned NC

 FA Failing (prior to September 1988) 0

-1 Incomplete (prior to September 1988) NC
+Incomplete (prior to September 1988) ŇĊ

-U Unsatisfactory (prior to September 1988) 0

-WF Withdrew Failing (prior to September 1988) 0

-WP Withdrew Passing (prior to September 1988) NC
+- U Unsatisfactory (prior to September 1988) 0 0 - WF Withdrew Failing (prior to September 1988) NC - WP Withdrew Passing (prior to September 1988)